 Pennsylvania's Department of Environmental Protection points out that any peripherals, including printers, cannot be thrown out with the standard trash.

-Don't pile the old printers in a storage room, however.
-Another company or person may have a use for the printer.
+Therefore, instead of piling the old printers in a storage room, consider selling them to someone who may have a use for them.